RedPillAnalytics/checkmate-examples-archive/obi/sample-12c/README.md

 }
 ```

-Let's take a look at some of the parameters configured here:
+Let's take a look at some of the parameters configured here, as well as a few others not shown worth mentioning:
 * **libraryFolder:** The folder(s) in the presentation catalog that we want to regression test.
 This can be a colon (:) separated list of catalog folders, and Checkmate recursively includes every analysis in those folders.
 * **compareText:** By default, Checkmate for OBI uses hash values of logical SQL and query results to facilitate faster comparisons, which improves performance when logical SQL is very complicated, or the analysis returns a lot of records in the result set.
 Setting this to `true` enables the full text search of the results.
 * **showOutput:** Output more information about the execution of each regression test.
 Feel free to set this to `true` to see the logical SQL being executed, any error stack generated, etc.
+* **impersonateUser:** Specify a user that you want to impersonate for this purposes of this test group.
+With this functionality, we are able to configure multiple test groups that run the same regression tests but with different security profiles.
+This requires that the `adminUser` specified above be granted the `impersonate` application role, which is not done by default.

 Regression Testing involves some reasonably complex workflows, but we've tried to make that easier with several container tasks that provide the dependencies and ordering to put all of this together.
 From our `tasks` command, we've highlighted the output of the relevant tasks, listing the granular tasks first, followed by the complex workflow tasks: